devonartis/aws-ml-detection-workshop/docs/index.md

 An AWS Lambda function has been created to do this, but you'll need to make a small change to the function and then run it to generate the tuples.

-1. Browse to the AWS Lambda console and click on the Lambda function whose name starts with "AWS-SecML-Detection-CloudTrailIngestLambda".
+1. Browse to the AWS Lambda console and click on the Lambda function whose name contains the string "CloudTrailIngestLambda" (it will end with some random hexadecimal characters).
 2. Scroll down to view the code for the Lambda function in the inline, browser-based editor.
 Skim through the code to familiarize with what it does.
 3. Click the **Test** button to run the function.
 You will need to create a test event to do this, but the event actually does not matter in this case, so just use the "Hello World" event template and give it the name "Workshop", then click **Create**.
 You then need to click the **Test** button once more.
 4. Look at the output of the function, where you'll see a short version of each CloudTrail record returned by the function `print_short_record` being printed.